aniteshlal/PhotoSite/README.md

 	1. Login in to you AWS account and nativate to the EC2 Dashboard that looks like this.<br>
 		![EC2-Dashboard](readmePics/EC2-Dashboard.JPG) <br>
 		Then click on the Launch Instance
 	2. Select an AMI.
-I choose the following
+I choose the following <br>
 		![AMI](readmePics/AMI.JPG) <br>
-	3. Next we choose the Instance type
+	3. Next we choose the Instance type <br>
 		![Instance Type](readmePics/instance-type.JPG) <br>
-	4. Set the Security group
+	4. Set the Security group <br>
 		![Security Groups](readmePics/security-group.JPG) <br>
 		I have these ports open in the inbound section because my app will run on port 3000 so we need anyone to have access to it
 	5. Then after clicking on 'Review And Launch'.
-Create a new key pair.
+Create a new key pair. <br>
 		![Key pair](readmePics/keypair.JPG)
 		This gives you a private key that you will use to access this instance.
 2. **Connect to the EC2 Instance** <br>